 What Are Sacrificial Anodes?

-In marine environments, sacrificial anodes made of zinc or magnesium are commonly used to protect aluminium structures.
+In marine environments, sacrificial zinc or magnesium anodes are commonly used to protect aluminium structures.
 These anodes corrode more readily than aluminium, thereby sacrificing themselves to protect the more critical aluminium components.

 How It Works: